-BET Awards to honor Nipsey Hussle; Cardi, Lil Nas to perform
+Cardi B kicks off BET Awards, Lil Baby wins best new artist

 John Legend, DJ Khaled and YG will pay tribute to Hussle with a performance.

-Actress Regina Hall will host the show, where nine-time Grammy winner Mary J. Blige will receive the Lifetime Achievement Award and media mogul Tyler Perry will earn the Ultimate Icon Award.
+Nine-time Grammy winner Mary J. Blige will receive the Lifetime Achievement Award, and media mogul Tyler Perry will earn the Ultimate Icon Award.

 Cardi B, who won two BET Awards last year, is also competing for album of the year, the viewer’s choice award and best female hip-hop artist, where her competition includes Nicki Minaj, Remy Ma, Megan Thee Stallion, Kash Doll and Lizzo.